dendronhq/dendron-site/vault/dendron.topic.pod.builtin.github-issue.publish.md

 ### Authentication (Populating the token field in the configuration)

-To communicate with the Github server, you'll need an OAuth token with the right scopes.
+To communicate with the GitHub server, you'll need an OAuth token with the right scopes.
 Follow the steps in [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a token.

 ## Example Workflow

-When importing issues through [Github Issue Import](https://wiki.dendron.so/notes/2H9FBzagX9wf4b0V0ADGG.html), a note is created for each issue.
+When importing issues through [GitHub Issue Import](https://wiki.dendron.so/notes/2H9FBzagX9wf4b0V0ADGG.html), a note is created for each issue.
 The note frontmatter is populated with the title, url, status, existing tags, author and an issueID.
-You can add the field milestone with the milestone title, update the status of the issue (OPEN/CLOSED) and modify the tags within Dendron; after publishing with the publish pod, the changes in status, milestone and tags will be reflected in Github.
+You can add the field milestone with the milestone title, update the status of the issue (OPEN/CLOSED) and modify the tags within Dendron; after publishing with the publish pod, the changes in status, milestone and tags will be reflected in GitHub.